sina-al/pynlp/README.md

 according -> accord
 ```
 #### Coreference resultion
-No coreference resolution available in spaCy?
-No problem.
 Let's use pynlp to find the first `CorefChain` in the text.
 ```python
 chain = next(document.coref_chains)
 print(chain)